latoyazamill/Music-App/README.md

 # Music-App
 Init #3: Hello, Web Servers

+#Installation Instructions

+1. Make a new directory
+2. Change into the directory "Music-App"
+3. Run command npm-install --save
+4. Run command node server

 # Specifications

 These are the basic specs for “Hello, Web Servers”, broken into 5 stages.
 If you complete these specs, try taking on some of the Stretch specs.